HPC‘S ECO-FRIENDLY INITIATIVE

 - Use eco-friendly insulation;

-- Incorporate use of alternative energies;
+- Incorporate the use of alternative energies;

 - Use only low to zero-volatile organic compounds (VOC) adhesives, finishes, and paints for designing, constructing, or renovating the interior of the facility;